 Indoors or out, Madison has winter opportunities that will knock your Smartwool® socks off!
 Plus, by saving on a room during Madison Hotel Week, you'll be able to treat the whole family to other adventures!

 Madison ranks as one of the best places for active living—even in the winter.
 The first stop for many in the cold months is Devil's Head Resort, which offers great skiing, lessons and rentals.
-If you'd rather ice skate, Madison's outdoor rinks include Tenny, Vilas, and Elver parks—all have rentals, concessions and a warming room.
-The Henry Vilas Zoo is also outside and on our short list of "things to do with kids," especially since admission is free!
+If you'd rather ice skate or go sledding, Madison's outdoor rinks include Tenny, Vilas, and Elver parks—all have rentals, concessions and a warming room.
+The Henry Vilas Zoo is also on our short list of "things to do with kids," especially since admission is free!
 Check out our Winter Wonderland itinerary for more on sledding, cross country skiing, snowmobiling and snowshoeing.

 Cave of the Mounds is a National Natural Landmark and home to an array of crystal formations—perfect for your little excavator or rock collector.
 The Madison Children's Museum is full of award-winning exhibits like an art studio and rooftop garden, and is located downtown near the Wisconsin State Capitol.
 Kids in the Rotunda at the Overture Center is also downtown, and features a different performing arts act every Saturday, such as magicians, dancers, puppets and other national performers.